Team Semantics and Independence Notions in Quantum Physics: Independence Logic in Probabilistic and -Team Semantics

-\begin{lemma} Probabilistic locality is equivalent to the conjunction of probabilistic parameter independence and probabilistic outcome independence. \end{lemma} \begin{proof} Denote by $\vec{x}^-$ the tuple $(x_0,\dots,x_{i-1},x_{i+1},\dots,x_{n-1})$, and similarly for other tuples ($i$ should be clear from context).
+\end{lemma} \begin{proof} Essentially proved in~\cite{MR2443068}. \end{proof} We conjecture that even with the more general definition of parameter independence, probabilistic locality is equivalent to the conjunction of probabilistic parameter independence and probabilistic outcome independence, as it is in the possibilistic case.